 - 1. Meeting existing obligations to existing permanent customers (3.5 MGD). - 2.
-New supply in order to make the City of San Jose a permanent customer of the SFPUC (Up to 9.5 MGD).
+New supply in order to make the City of San Jose a permanent customer of the SFPUC (Up to 9.5 MGD). - 3.
+New supply in order to make the City of Santa Clara a permanent customer of the SFPUC (Up to 5.0 MGD).

-- 3. New supply in order to make the City of Santa Clara a permanent customer of the SFPUC (Up to 5.0 MGD). - 4.
-New supply to meet the City of East Palo Alto's projected needs above its ISG (Up to 1.5 MGD).
+4. New supply to meet the City of East Palo Alto's projected needs above its ISG (Up to 1.5 MGD).

-Through implementation of its Long-Term Water Supply Reliability Strategy, BAWCSA is also actively evaluating opportunities to increase the supply reliability of the RWS (BAWSCA, 2015).
+Through implementation of its Long-Term Water Supply Reliability Strategy (LTWSRS), BAWCSA is also actively evaluating opportunities to increase the supply reliability of the RWS (BAWSCA, 2015).
+The strategy includes short- and long-term implementation plans including water supply management projects that could be implemented to meet identified needs.
+Potential projects include recycled water projects, desalination projects, water transfer projects, and local capture and reuse projects.

-6.1.1.4 Tier One and Tier Two Water Shortage Allocation
+6.1.1.4 RWS Water Shortage Allocations

-The Agreement includes a Water Shortage Allocation Plan (WSAP) that allocates water from the RWS to retail and wholesale customers during system-wide shortages of 20% or less (the Tier One Plan).
-As described in detail in the 2015 UWMP, the WSAP has two components:
+The Agreement includes a Water Shortage Allocation Plan (WSAP) that allocates water from the RWS to Retail and Wholesale Customers during system-wide shortages of 20% or less.
+As described in detail in the 2020 UWMP, the WSAP has two components:

 - 1. The Tier One Plan, which allocates water between San Francisco and the Wholesale Customers collectively; and - 2.
-The Tier Two Plan, which allocates the collective wholesale customer share among the Wholesale Customers.
+The Tier Two Plan, which allocates the collective Wholesale Customer share among the Wholesale Customers.